Skip to content

 Working with Files and Images

-The Freddy API supports attaching files and images to conversations in two ways:
+The Freddy API supports attaching files and images to conversations.
+Upload files first, then reference them by file_id.

 Workflow:

-2. Reference file_id in the files array (for documents) or images array (for images)
+2. Reference file_id in the files array on the input message

 Limits: